With an emphasis on European Transport and Connected Mobility

 The Round Table participants agreed to issue a Statement of Intent for Space and SATCOM for 5G in Europe, offering a strategic vision open to other stakeholders; and to set up a task force to develop a 5G Satcom plan of action, including a trials road map.
 In consultation with its Members States and in coordination with the EC, ESA will then take steps towards the creation of a 5G satcom programmatic framework that can support future R&D and trials.

-As a next step, ESA and ESPI are co-hosting an invitation-only conference in Brussels on 27/28 June 2017, where both policy and technology aspects related to 5G and future space-based solutions will be discussed.
+As a next step, ESA and ESPI are co-hosting a conference in Brussels on 27 - 28 June 2017, where both policy and technology aspects related to 5G and future space-based solutions will be discussed.
 The event includes participation from the EC, with top-level participation from DG-CONNECT, DG-GROW and DG-MOVE.

 Key to a successful outcome will be a good balance of participation from institutional players, the space sector and the transport sector.
 Accordingly the agenda has a focus on the markets in which satellite communications and other space applications provide strong value-add and complementarity to terrestrial 5G solutions.
 Participants will discuss the user and market needs on the demand-side and the possible solutions on the supply-side.

 The aim of the event is to outline a way ahead that may include public-private partnership models, private investments, the EC 5G Action Plan and ESA R&D support activities.
 The findings and recommendations will be reflected in an executive report, which will be made available to key decision makers and institutions.

 1A European Strategy on Cooperative Intelligent Transport Systems, a milestone towards cooperative, connected and automated mobility.
 COM(2016)766 Final, 30.11.2016